-More than once I have touched on the subject of whether it is better to suffer in silence or to complain about bad service or when you feel you have been treated badly.
-This past weekend reinforced my belief that the only people who suffer in silence are martyrs-in-waiting, but then again Martyrs typically end up being burned at the stake (OK that was Joan of Arc, but you see my point).
+More than once, I have touched on whether it is better to suffer in silence or complain about lousy service.
+Complain when you feel you have been treated badly.
+Many years ago, my belief was reinforced that the only people who suffer in silence are martyrs-in-waiting.
+Then again, Martyrs typically end up being burned at stake.
+That was Joan of Arc, but you see my point.

-We were staying at a hotel in Toronto, because my daughter was playing in a basketball tournament.
+We were staying at a hotel in Toronto because my daughter was playing in a basketball tournament.
 The first night there, we learned that the room we were given had a big noise problem (it faced into the atrium area of the hotel, and the sliding glass door did not close properly).
-My wife (not a shrinking violet) called and complained, thus we ended up with a new room (the next day) and free breakfast.
+My wife (not a shrinking violet) called and complained.
+Thus we ended up with a new room (the next day) and complimentary breakfast.
 Was this suitable compensation for my son not sleeping enough?
 Not really, but it was better than nothing.

-We then had another incident on the next night with a drunken woman kicking a door on our floor (luckily not our door) at 2:30 AM, I complained to the manager, and from that I seem to have received a discount on our rooms for the weekend.
+The following night, we had another incident with a drunken woman kicking a door on our floor at 2:30 AM.
+I complained to the manager, and I seem to have received a discount on our rooms for the weekend.

 Remember I have said before with Free Banking if you do not complain or at least question things, you are going to have to live with your situation (and I question whether you are allowed to complain about it either).
 Am I out of line with this point of view?